Snapchat Planet Order is one of the most misunderstood features on the app.

 -

-You can be someone’s Best Friend without being their closest planet
+You can be someone’s Best Friend but not their closest planet

 -